vadubey78945-spec/ros-mcp-server/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/robotmcp/ros-mcp-server)

 <!-- mcp-name: io.github.robotmcp/ros-mcp-server -->
 Hi!
+This is Vaibhav Dubey
+Hi!
 This is coming from a test repository!
 Can you hear us?

 Hi This is coming from another test repo
 Can u hear me

+Repo has been pushed by Vaibhav Dubey
 <p align="center">
   <img src="https://github.com/robotmcp/ros-mcp-server/blob/main/docs/images/framework.png"/>
 </p>